altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 "Of course!"<br/>
 Jerome thrust out his lance.<br/>
 The Estaburg soldier in white armour dodged with feral-like movement.<br/>
 「Revenge—— for my sister Johaprecia!
-I will kill the imperial commander——」 "Don’t nag during a fight, it’s annoying!"<br/>
+I will kill the imperial commander——」<br/>
+"Don’t nag during a fight, it’s annoying!"<br/>
 Three incredibly fast thrust pierced the white armour.<br/>
-「What!?」
+「What!?」<br/>
 "Woahhhh!"<br/>
 Jerome roared furiously.<br/>
 He knocked the white armoured soldier that was gushing blood off the wall.
 He then thrust with a speed that the surrounding archers didn’t have the time to react to.<br/>